-One striking finding from the research is how few single parents on benefit with either a CSA arrangement or a private arrangement said they had spoken to any individual or organisation about child maintenance beyond family and friends, or had consulted a website prior to making their own arrangements.
-Jobcentre Plus and the Options Service were mentioned only by a small minority of parents, even among those who had claimed benefit since the creation of the Options service and the new 'proactive' role of Jobcentre Plus144.
+One striking finding from the research is how few single parents on benefit with either a CSA arrangement or a private arrangement said they had spoken to any individual or organisation about child maintenance beyond family and friends, or had consulted a website prior to making their own arrangements, Jobcentre Plus and the Options Service were mentioned only by a small minority of parents, even among those who had claimed benefit since the creation of the Options service and the new 'proactive' role of Jobcentre Plus 144.
+Among those with no arrangement, the numbers accessing information and advice outside of family and friends were also extremely low145.